top of page

 • Data Clarity: Empowering security and data protection teams with immediate visibility into employee tool access.

-• Usability: Designing a user interface both intuitive for users and readily configurable by software engineers.
+• Usability: Designing a user interface that's intuitive for users and readily configurable by software engineers.

 • Expiring Access: Enabling temporary access to tools outside of core responsibilities for the duration of specific tasks or projects.